envfluids/py2d/README.md

 pip install --upgrade "jax[cuda11_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 module load cuda
 ```
-Add following lines in your SLURM file before running the script.
+Add the following lines in your SLURM file before running the script.
 This activates the environment with the required libraries and loads the cuda module
 ```
 conda activate jax
 module load cuda